Vector Similarity Search is now available!

 Note that this query has perfect recall, as it performs a full table scan over all the vectors in the table, at the expense of more computation.
 In our experience, response times with a full table scan are still acceptable until around 10,000 vectors.

 For larger datasets, Turso implements Approximate Nearest Neighbors (ANN) using the DiskANN algorithm.
 Creating an index is easy.
-It is not unlike how you would create any other index in SQLite:
+It is not unlike how you would create any other index in SQLite (you just need to wrap vector column into the special libsql_vector_idx

-CREATE INDEX movies_idx USING diskann_cosine_ops ON movies (embedding);
+CREATE INDEX movies_idx ON movies ( libsql_vector_idx(embedding) );

 Using the index is not automatic, since it is internally represented as a different table.
 For the previous example query, we can modify it slightly to make sure the index is consulted: